numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 For measuring the runtime on a given problem, we consider a quality indicator which is to be optimized (minimized).
-In the noiseless single-objective case, the quality indicator is the best so-far observed objective function value (recommendations can replace previous observations).
+In the noiseless single-objective case, the quality indicator is the best so-far observed objective function value (where recommendations might be taken into account).
 In the case of the ``bbob-biobj`` test suite, the quality indicator is based on the hypervolume indicator of the *archive* :math:`A_t`.